SpinalHDL/VexRiscv/README.md

 ## CPU clock and resets

-Without the debug plugin, the CPU will have `clk` input and a `reset` input, which is very standard.
+Without the debug plugin, the CPU will have a standard `clk` input and a `reset` input.
 But with the debug plugin the situation is the following :

 - clk : As before, the clock which drive the whole CPU design, including the debug logic
 - reset : Reset all the CPU states excepted the debug logics